CtrlK

 Suggestions

-Move the detailed skill and rule tables to a separate reference file (e.g., CATALOG.md) and reference it from the main skill to reduce token usage
+Extract the full skill catalog tables (Step 2b) into a separate reference file (e.g., SKILL-CATALOG.md) and reference it from the main SKILL.md to reduce token footprint

 DimensionReasoningScore